 (1) In this section —

-“marine department” means the department of the Public Service principally assisting the Minister administering the Marine and Harbours Act 1981 in the administration of that Act;
+marine department means the department of the Public Service principally assisting the Minister administering the Marine and Harbours Act 1981 in the administration of that Act;

-“marine safety plan” means a plan prepared by the safety operator for an MSP area and approved by the CEO setting out the arrangements for marine safety in the MSP area;
+marine safety plan means a plan prepared by the safety operator for an MSP area and approved by the CEO setting out the arrangements for marine safety in the MSP area;

-“MSP area” means an area of water, or land and water, declared to be an MSP area under this section;
+MSP area means an area of water, or land and water, declared to be an MSP area under this section;

-“safety operator” has the meaning given to that term in subsection (4).
+safety operator has the meaning given to that term in subsection (4).

 (2) For the purposes of this section, the CEO may, by notice published in the Gazette, declare an area of water, or land and water, to be an MSP area.